Data Staging

 DropTable = “false” (default)

-• @param4 = delete Truncate the data table before loading new data create a new table if not exists or modify data table structure if necessary.
+@param4= delete Truncates the data table before loading new data, creates a new table if not exists or modify data table structure if necessary.@param4= append Appends records to the existing data table, creates a new table if not exists or modifyies data table structure if necessary.

-DropTable = “true”.
+DropTable = “true”

 4. Output